A Potted History of the Buttercup Dairy Co. Ltd.

 The lobby wall was clad in a tiled scheme with an oval pictorial panel.
 This depicted a young girl wearing a blue bonnet and a pink dress.
 She held a buttercup to the chin of a placid brown cow (as if asking ‘do you like butter?’) whilst gathering buttercups in the folds of her apron.

-Above this, framed by a buttercup garland and swags, was the Buttercup monogram, with the signature of James Duncan & Co, who supplied the tiles.
+Above the tiled panel, framed by a buttercup garland and swags, was the Buttercup monogram, with the signature of James Duncan & Co, who supplied the tiles.

 The distinctive tube-lined technique is typical of Duncan’s work elsewhere, for other retailers and for Glasgow’s tenement (‘wally’) closes.
 He decorated blanks from various manufacturers, including Maws of Jackfield, who sent Duncan tiles for the branch at 48 Warrender Park Road, Edinburgh, in 1917.
 This has recently been restored to accommodate the offices of a firm of architects.

 The Buttercup name or monogram was repeated in the usual way on the stallrisers, the globe lamps, the lobby floor and the fascia.
-A surviving Buttercup fascia with gilded lettering has been covered up in Selkirk, while that in Warrender Park Road has recently been revealed.
+Surviving Buttercup fascias with gilded lettering under glass have been uncovered in Selkirk and in Warrender Park Road, Edinburgh.